Pizza lovers, this recipe is for you! This Homemade Deep Dish Pizza with Broccoli, Spinach, and Feta is so easy to make … the perfect family meal!

 - 4 ounces feta cheese, crumbled

-Press dough into bottom and up the sides of the skillet.
+- Press dough into bottom and up the sides of the skillet.
 (Tip: if your dough is not cooperating, let it rest for a few minutes.
 Then stretch it some more, then let it relax again.
-Repeat this process until your dough covers the pan evenly).
+Repeat this process until the dough covers the pan evenly).

 Have you ever had Chicago-style deep dish pizza?
 What’s your favorite: Lou Malnati’s or Giordano’s?
 Or is there another place I should try on my next visit?